jrouaix/pres_cqrs-es/_slides/30-ntiers.md

 - Facade Api / Business Api / Persistance Api ..
 Database

 +++
-## FullStack
-- What does it mean ?

-note:
-- is this because of languages ?
-Is there a fullheap ?
-- is the only way of thinking is in stack ?

-+++
 ## Why it's not enough
 - All the calls are directed to the data tiers
 - The database, usually a relational one, is hard to scale.